Do you just want to enjoy visiting a museum in London where there aren’t many kids running around?

 145 galleries exhibit the 4.5 million items in the collection that come from different continents, some up to 5000 years ago.

-The East Asia collection is known to be one of Europe’s very best, along with the largest collection of post-classical sculpture in the world and the greatest Islamic collection in the West.
+The museum also has the largest collection of post-classical sculpture in the world and the greatest Islamic collection in the West.

 The items range from medieval objects, to costumes, silver, sculpture, ceramics, drawings, glass, photographs, textiles, jewelry, furniture and ironwork.